Bridge Program

 College is different from high school in ways that students often don’t anticipate.
-The Bridge program is designed to help students identify and hone the skills they’ll need to navigate the transition to college-level work with confidence.
-Whether you have a course of study in mind or just want to explore, Bridge is an excellent place to start your Northwestern journey.
+The Warren Summer Bridge program is designed to help students identify and hone the skills they will need to navigate the transition to college-level work with confidence.
+Whether you have a course of study in mind or just want to explore, the Warren Summer Bridge program is an excellent place to start your Northwestern journey.
 First-generation students, students from lower-income backgrounds, and students who attended high schools with limited or no AP/IB preparation are especially encouraged to apply.
 The program is free to attend.

 Dates